Struggling to lose weight? Get your FREE 6-page keto weight loss guide + weekly motivation, straight to your inbox.

 To get you inspired, I’ve included a few of my favorite recipes from my Keto Holiday Cookbook, as well as some delicious dishes from around the internet.
 This holiday season, you can have your bacon and eat it, too.

-Of course I had to start with a bacon appetizer!
+Let’s remix the flow a bit and move on to appetizers.
 This recipe sets the tone for your holiday meal by combining sausage and bacon with a delicious horseradish aioli for an appetizer packed with flavor — double the recipe for leftovers the next morning!
 Get the recipe in my digital cookbook, The Keto Holiday Cookbook.

 I don’t know about you, but I think these crab stuffed mushrooms will for sure wow a crowd, and no one will know how easy they were to prepare!
-If you want to go a step beyond, you can make your own mayo, or use my favorite from Primal Kitchen: avocado oil mayo!
+If you want to go a step beyond, you can make your own mayo, or use my favorite from Primal Kitchen.

 These little toasts a favorite of mine, and the artichoke mixture is so merry and bright, full of flavor with mint and lemon.
 You could also use the toasted rutabaga rounds to dip in olive tapenade or a keto hummus!
 Recipe available instantly when you download a copy of The Keto Holiday Cookbook.